ppetrou/quattor_lab/README.md

-Ansible Artefacts and Configuration Scripts to setup quattor in a KVM
+Ansible Artefacts and Configuration Scripts to setup quattor in a target host